 I have created a pdf for my own use based on Smashing Magazine’s example, and thought I’d share this in case you find it helpful.

-Using all the colours in every row is likely to look pretty garish but, for example, if you wanted a monochromatic scheme you would use the colours in one row only.
+Using all the colours in every row could look pretty garish but, for example, if you wanted a monochromatic scheme you would use the colours in one row only.
 For a two colour scheme, you could choose colours in two rows.

-Using rows 1 and 4 gives a complementary colour scheme.
+- Using the first and last rows gives a complementary colour scheme.

 - The first row along with either of the middle two rows results in an analogous scheme.

 - The last row plus the middle two rows creates a split complementary scheme.